supertanglang/KMS-activator/README.md

 To install this solution for auto renewal activation, run these scripts respectively:<br />
+* `SppExtComObjPatcher.cmd`     	   - For install/uninstall the Patcher Hook
+* `Activate-Local.cmd`          	   - To activate local machine, you must run it at least once!
+* `Check-Activation-Status.cmd` 	   - (Optional)
 * `Clear-KMS-Cache.cmd`         	   - (Optional)
-* `SppExtComObjPatcher.cmd`     	   - for install/uninstall the Patcher Hook
-* `Activate-Local.cmd`          	   - to activate local machine, you must run it at least once!
-* `Check-Activation-Status.cmd` 	   - (Optional)

 OEM installation:<br />